GoogleCloudPlatform/policy-library/docs/user_guide.md

 local policy library repository, run:

 ```
-terraform-validator-linux-amd64 validate tfplan.json --policy-path=${POLICY_PATH}
+gcloud beta terraform vet tfplan.json --policy-library=${POLICY_PATH}
 ```
+Note that it may prompt you to install google-cloud-sdk-terraform-tools.
+Follow the instructions to install the tools and try the command again in that case.

-The policy-path flag is set to the local clone of your Git repository that contains the constraints and templates.
+The --policy-library flag is set to the local clone of your Git repository that contains the constraints and templates.
 This is described in the ["How to set up constraints with Policy Library"](#how-to-set-up-constraints-with-policy-library) section.